 One major point of dissatisfaction with selling a home is how long it can take.

-That might be disheartening if you want to sell your home fast, but that’s the nature of real estate.
-Markets constantly shift and there could be periods of several months at a time where it’s best to avoid listing your property.
+That might be disheartening if you want to sell your home fast, but that’s the nature of the real estate business.
+Markets constantly shift, and there could be periods of several months at a time where it’s best to avoid listing your property.

 Don’t let anyone tell you that any particular season is right.
 Spring isn’t a good time to sell a home just because it’s spring.

 One study from Homelight found that April was the best time to sell a home in San Francisco, while that same month was the worst time to try to list a home in San Diego.

 You want to do a more precise analysis of the local market.
 This includes reviewing real estate transactions and home sales data all around you.
 That data, year over year, will show you the best time to sell.

 It’s your property, so ultimately you decide whether you want to try to sell your home For Sale By Owner (FSBO) or with a real estate agent.
 There’s pros and cons to both.